Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Upbeat
 Remove two stacks of each affliction from yourself at the end of each of your turns, rather than the usual one.

+### Vengeful
+After you are hit by an attack by a creature that is in your zone of control, you may spend your reaction to make an attack of opportunity against them.

 ## Backline

 ### Blowhard